CLI Reference

 Flags:

---manifest <file>: Path to manifest file--kustomize-dir <dir>: Kustomize base directory--overlay <name>: Kustomize overlay name
+-f <file>: Path to manifest file--kustomize-dir <dir>: Kustomize base directory--overlay <name>: Kustomize overlay name

 load-manifest